joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 ### Relations are tables

 Databases can be classified according to the types of abstractions they allow you to model your data with.
 In a relational database, data is modeled as a set of tables with structured rows and columns.
 Other data models are possible.
 In a **document-oriented database** such as MongoDB, data is modeled as documents with tree-like structures.
-In a **graph database** like Neo4J, data is structured as a network diagram (a mathematical graph) with nodes and edges.
+In a **graph database** like Neo4J, data is structured as a network (a mathematical graph) with nodes and edges.
 Compared to those newer forms, the relational model is far more commonly seen and better understood, and is the most versatile.
 Relational databases have been tried and tested in business for nearly four decades, and are probably the best tool for the job in all but a few specialized cases.

 The tables you find in a relational database are properly called relations.
 A **relation** is not just any table; it is a construct found in set theory and is defined by the following characteristics:

 - Every row has the same columns.
 - Column names must all be different.
 - Each column is defined to contain just one specific type of data.
-- Each row must be unique; usually we enforce this by adding a machine-generated ID number to each row.
-This column is known as the "primary key" column.
+- Each row must be unique; usually we enforce this by adding a machine-generated ID number to each row, known as the "primary key" column.
 - No inherent ordering of rows or columns, or other information about how to display the data, is stored in the table.

 Consequently, a relation is a simpler and less flexible structure than a table you might create in a spreadsheet program like Microsoft Excel.
 Spreadsheets allow you to mix data types, to have rows with different numbers of columns, and to decorate your data with **display logic** like fonts, colors, and sizing.
 Figures 1-1 and 1-2 illustrate the comparison with an example of sales data that might be recorded by a small outdoor sports mail-order business.